wsdfhjxc/do-it-yourself-bar/README.md

       org.kde.plasma.doityourselfbar.pass "$DATA"
 ```

 As for other examples, not necessarily involving Bash scripts, take a look at the [Simple Window Groups](https://github.com/wsdfhjxc/kwin-scripts) KWin script, that utilizes the Do It Yourself Bar plasmoid to provide a dynamically updated Pager-like panel widget for the user.
-The most interesting part, in regard to code snippets, starts [here](https://github.com/wsdfhjxc/kwin-scripts/blob/05b3b776275dbddcfb3e58591b999275cb9c14a4/simple-window-groups/contents/code/main.js#L58).
-You can do similar things in your own KWin script.
+The most interesting part, in regard to code snippets, starts [here](https://github.com/wsdfhjxc/kwin-scripts/blob/master/simple-window-groups/contents/code/main.js#L58).
+You can do similar a thing in your own KWin scripts.